GATOS XIV: The first direct kinematic evidence of dusty outflows from AGN via PAH kinematics of local Seyfert galaxies with JWST: Discussion

 We find that the two sources that show PAHs in the outflow, NGC 5728 and NGC 7582, are consistent with the polar outflow region of the plot, although the large errors should be noted.
 The other sources are spread throughout the parameter space with NGC 3227, which we rule out showing PAHs in the outflow, appearing outwith the polar outflow region.
 This may suggest that the outflows originated from the torus however the presence of coupling in the two sources that show PAHs in the outflow also suggests that the interaction of the outflow with the circumnuclear ISM may also be necessary to entrain material into the outflow.

-A more observationally driven parameter space presented by \citet{Garcia-Burillo2024} is the molecular gas concentration vs X-ray luminosity, where the gas concentration is the ratio of the molecular surface density at 50 pc to 200 pc.
+A more observationally driven parameter space, presented in Figure 2 of \citet{Garcia-Burillo2024}, is the molecular gas concentration vs X-ray luminosity, where the gas concentration is the ratio of the molecular surface density at 50 pc to 200 pc.
 In this plot, two regions are observed, the ``AGN build-up'' where at low X-ray luminosity the gas concentration increases and the ``AGN feedback'' branch, where at high X-ray luminosity the gas concentration decreases.
 This diagram probes larger scales than the $N_{\rm H}$, vs $\lambda_{\rm Edd}$, up to 200 pc, where all the sources in our sample are in the ``Feedback Branch''.
-This makes it unsurprising that we find
+It is therefore unsurprising to find objects that show dusty outflows in this region of parameter space.